Working Procedures of a Knit Garments Merchandiser

 - Finishing and QC check,

-The above all nine features are discussed in the below:
+The above all nine features are discussed below:

 1. Pattern making:

-After receiving all the details from the buyer, a merchandiser should pass urgently the entire reference sample with buyer’s details instruction to the pattern section for making pattern.
+After receiving all the details from the buyer, a merchandiser should pass urgently the entire reference sample with the buyer’s details instruction to the pattern section for making the pattern.

 2. Print and embroidery development:

-If there are any print and embroidery, then it should be developed with urgent basis by maintaining buyer’s instruction.
+If there are any print and embroidery, then it should be developed on an urgent basis by maintaining the buyer’s instruction.

 3. Fit sample making:

-In the mean time, a merchandiser should make the fit sample by maintaining buyer’s instruction.
-Here one thing should be noted that, in fit sample, the using fabric may b varies than buyer nominated fabric, color may be varies than buyer nominated color, but measurement must be accurate as buyers providing measurement sheet.
+In the meantime, a merchandiser should make the fit sample by maintaining the buyer’s instruction.
+Here one thing should be noted that, in the fit sample, the using fabric may b vary than buyer nominated fabric, color may vary than buyer nominated color, but measurement must be accurate as buyers providing measurement sheet.

 After making the fit sample it should send to the buyer for their comments.
-When the buyer makes comment on fit sample, it must be noted and following their comments for next steps.
+When the buyer comments on the fit sample, it must be noted and following their comments for the next steps.

 5. Cutting the fabric:

-When the comments are received from the buyer, a development merchandiser should cut the fabrics for required quantity by following buyer’s comments.
+When the comments are received from the buyer, a development merchandiser should cut the fabrics for the required quantity by following the buyer’s comments.

 6. Print and embroidery:

-After cutting the fabric, the required cutting pieces should send to print and embroidery section with buyer’s comments about the print and embroidery and completed it with urgent basis.
+After cutting the fabric, the required cutting pieces should send to the print and embroidery section with the buyer’s comments about the print and embroidery and completed on an urgent basis.

-After completing the print and embroidery process, all the cutting pieces should be input in sewing section with buyer’s comments about the sewing.
+After completing the print and embroidery process, all the cutting pieces should be input in the sewing section with the buyer’s comments about the sewing.